Herman Schlundt: Biography

-Modern Times
+Legacy

 Despite being dead for over 80 years, the activities undertaken as a researcher have had ongoing environmental impact.
 Pickard Hall on the University of Missouri campus was found to be contaminated with radiation (where Schlundt conducted his work in the early 20th century).
-The problem first rose to awareness in the 1970's, and was eventually closed to the public in 2013 in attempt to clean the building.
+The problem first rose to awareness in the 1970s, and the building was eventually closed to the public in 2013 in an attempt to clean the building.
 The hall was ultimately scheduled to be demolished in 2019 after no method to clear the radioactivity could be found.